-When running a tax report from the Reports tab, you will receive a lot of valuable information.
+When running a tax report from the Finances tab, you will receive a lot of valuable information.

 Here's how you can break down the tax report to show you the information you need.